 Out of 7 days, cruising the Bosphorus Strait was one of our favorite activities on the Istanbul part of our Turkey itinerary.

 Galata Tower and Galata Bridge

-In your view, standing above everything else is Galata Tower, which was built in 500 A.D. as watchtower to help defend the city.
-This is the optimal place to get a 360 degree view of Istanbul.
+Galata Tower, which was built in 500 A.D. as watchtower to help defend the city stands taller than everything else.

-Local Life – Istiklal Caddesi, Karaköy, Besiktas & Nisantasi
+Local Life & Night Life – Istiklal Caddesi, Karaköy, Besiktas & Nisantasi